-Reference Consultee Consultee Response Consultee Comments Officer Comments Response and themes identified, although we would question their order of priority and whether certain objectives need to be expanded upon.
+Reference Consultee Consultee Response Consultee Comments Officer Comments question their order of priority and whether certain objectives need to be expanded upon.
 For example, at paragraph 4.6 of the consultation document, it states that the "primary aim of the Joint Local Plan is to address locating new homes in sustainable locations to meet the identified needs and aspirations of the Housing Market Area which Newcastle and Stoke share".
-If delivering housing is the "primary aim" then "Dynamic & Diverse Neighbourhoods" (currently AIM 03), should be promoted to AIM 01 with other aims following on from this.
-We also note that many of the objectives outlined under AIM 02 assume, or require housing development to take place before the objectives would become relevant.
-It would therefore seem logical to prioritise the delivery of new homes before the associated infrastructure currently identified under AIM 02.
-In terms of the Aim of achieving a "UK Central Hub for Innovation and Investment", this is clearly an ambitious target, but one which could be of considerable benefit to the economy if successful, and we support this.
-We do however note that the Councils do not intend to take into account HS2 as part of the Joint Local Plan.
-This approach is look like if the plans strategy, aims, objectives and policies are followed.
+If delivering housing is the "primary aim" then "Dynamic & Diverse Neighbourhoods" (currently look like if the plans strategy, aims, objectives and policies are followed.
 We recognise that it is early in the plan making process and therefore further detail in terms of type of sites and the infrastructure requirements on a site by site basis will be provided at the Draft Plan stage, in line with the vision, aims and objectives.
 This will ensure there is a balance and mix of sites which can meet the requirements of the plan.
-As the in our view questionable given that the government has now introduced the High-Speed Rail (West Midlands to Crewe) Bill into Parliament (17th July 2017).
-Now the Bill is passing through parliament, we believe this issue cannot be ignored in a plan, which is clearly intended to cover a period when HS2 anticipated to be
+As the Plan progresses so will the planning phase for HS2, coupled with the Constellation Partnership's strategies for the area these may inform later stages of plan preparation.